Then the whole body of them got up and brought Him before Pilate.

 “For behold, the days are coming when they will say, ‘Blessed are the barren, and the wombs that never bore, and the breasts that never nursed.’

 This bleak prophecy was fulfilled within a generation.
-In the summer of AD70, three Roman legions besieged Jerusalem.
+In the summer of AD70, four Roman legions besieged Jerusalem.
 It was an unprecedented time of suffering and more than a million Jews died.
 Those who survived, were marched off in chains to slavery.

 But Jesus was saying, “Father, forgive them; for they do not know what they are doing.”
 And they cast lots, dividing up His garments among themselves.